ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 5. Run the `Start-InformationBarrierPoliciesApplication`  cmdlet in the Office 365 Security & Compliance Center.

-**Wait at least 24 hours for the policy to work its way through your data center and services**.
+6. Wait at least 24 hours for the policy to work its way through your data center and services.

 ## Verify status of information barrier policies